MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

         If the protection was applied with a label or protection template, the protection settings are retained as an archived protection template, and will be displayed again if you change the option back to **Protect**.
 You do not see this template in the Azure portal but if necessary, you can still manage the template by using [PowerShell](configure-templates-with-powershell.md).
 This behavior means that content remains accessible if it has this label with the previously applied protection settings.

-        Note that for users to apply a label that has this option, they must have permissions to remove Rights Management protection.
-This requirement means that users must have the **Export** or **Full Control** [usage right](configure-usage-rights.md).
-Or, they must be the Rights Management owner (which automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](configure-super-users.md).
+        Note that for a user to successfully apply a label that has this option, that user must have permissions to remove Rights Management protection.
+This requirement means that the user must have the **Export** or **Full Control** [usage right](configure-usage-rights.md).
+Or, be the Rights Management owner (which automatically grants the Full Control usage right), or a [super user for Azure Rights Management](configure-super-users.md).

-        If users do not have permissions to remove Rights Management protection, and they select a label that is configured with this **Remove Protection** option, the label cannot be applied and they see the following message: **Azure Information Protection cannot apply this label.
+        If the user applying the label with this setting does not have permissions to remove Rights Management protection, the label cannot be applied and the following message is displayed: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**

 4. If you selected **Protect**, the **Protection** blade automatically opens if one of the other options were previously selected.
 If this new blade does not automatically open, select **Protection**: